ENFORCEMENT

 Prior to May

-1, 2000, a statute of limitations limited enforcement on both sum-certain and
+1, 2000, a statute of limitations limited enforcement on both sum certain and

 monthly judgments older than eight years in Utah orders.
-Any arrears due and owing in such judgments
+Any arrears due and

-and support orders prior to May 1, 1992 were subject to the eight-year statute
+owing in such judgments and support orders prior to May 1, 1992 were subject to

-and expired on May 1, 2000 if they were more than eight-years old and had not
+the eight-year statute and expired on May 1, 2000 if they were more than

 2.